craftercms/docs/source/developers/projects/studio/api/workflow/get-workflow-affected-paths.rst

 Get workflow affected paths.

 .. important::
    This API is deprecated and provided only as a reference.
-Please see `getWorkflowAffectedPaths </_static/api/studio.html#tag/workflow/operation/getWorkflowAffectedPaths>`__ for the current version.
+Please see :base_url:`getWorkflowAffectedPaths </_static/api/studio.html#tag/workflow/operation/getWorkflowAffectedPaths>` for the current version.

 --------------------
 Resource Information